synacktraa/explore-osworld/README.md

 The `template/` directory contains two approaches:

 **Bundled** (`template/bundled/`):
-- Multi-stage Dockerfile that bakes the 22.7 GB VM directly into the image
+- Dockerfile that downloads and extracts the 22.7 GB VM on-the-fly during build
 - Published as `synacktra/osworld-ubuntu`
 - Works locally but fails on e2b due to layer size limits